FAIRplus/the-fair-cookbook/content/recipes/applied-examples/approach-cdisc.md

 ## Main Objectives

-This recipe provides a general guide for mapping a clinical trial dataset to [CDISC Study Data Tabulated Model](https://doi.org/10.25504/FAIRsharing.s51qk5) (CDISC-SDTM) {footcite}`sdtm` using practical examples from two Innovative Medicine Initiative projects, APPROACH and ABIRISK.
+This recipe provides a general guide for mapping a clinical trial dataset to [CDISC Study Data Tabulated Model](https://doi.org/10.25504/FAIRsharing.s51qk5) (CDISC-SDTM) using practical examples from two Innovative Medicine Initiative projects, APPROACH and ABIRISK.

 The recipe will cover the following elements:

-> * Provide a general overview of the challenges of mapping a non-conforming data dictionary to CDISC STDM and CDISC Vocabulary.
+> * Provide a general overview of the challenges of mapping a non-conforming data dictionary to CDISC STDM standard and CDISC Vocabulary.
+>
 > * Illustrate the mapping process using the above projects.
+>

-> * Describe the ETL processes necessary to convert the data to CDISC-SDTM based on the mapped data dictionary.
+> * Describe the Extract-Transform-Load (ETL) processes necessary to convert the data to CDISC-SDTM based on the mapped data dictionary.

 ---